 When your thinking is focused, you become incredibly hooked into what you are doing and are able to pursue what you’re doing over a long period of time.
 I consider this mental stamina to be a kind of renewable energy, energy which renews itself, meaning that you don’t actually run out of it, and even if you become a bit physically or mentally tired, you don’t lose momentum because the activity itself generates the energy you need to carry on.
 Your engagement with that activity generates the energy you need because you’re operating authentically in the area of your ability and intelligence, and that’s why it’s so important to live authentically.

-*Excerpt from The Digital Storyteller: Philosophy and Practice of Publishing a Book.
+*Excerpt from WRITE LIKE A WARRIOR: Philosophy and Practice of Publishing a Book.

-CULTURE is a way people understand and respond to the statements and actions put out by a dominant power seeking to force allegiance to itself.
+ulture is the way people understand and respond to the statements and actions put out by a dominant power seeking to force allegiance to itself.
 The word culture is often associated with the arts, and according to most definitions I’ve read, is assumed to refer to a shared system of values.

 For example, the West Indian historian and poet, Kamau Brathwaite, who is Barbadian, conceptualized a definition of culture which he prefaced with a definition of the poet.
 He said the poet